Sunday 6th of December 2020

 As last year, we are governed by the UK Athletics terms of our race licence and insurance which means: Runners must not be accompanied by dogs; No runners pushing buggies or other wheeled “vehicles”; No headphones to be worn other than bone-conducting ones which are not in the ears.

-Race numbers will be sent out by post this year to avoid congestion in the bandstand, the numbers and final race instructions will be sent out in the last week of November.
-All proceeds from the race go to local charities, but many runners were raising money for a charity of their choice too, with around £12,000 pledged in sponsorship.
+Race numbers will be sent out by post again this year to avoid congestion in the bandstand; the numbers and final race instructions will be sent out in the last week of November.
+There will be a bag drop facility in the bandstand if you want to bring spare clothing!

 Keep up to date during the lead up to this years event using the Aber 10K facebook group.